 If it’s too high, your blood pressure can lead to serious conditions like stroke or heart disease.

 While medications like beta-blockers can help lower your blood pressure, did you know that certain foods and nutrients can help as well?

-Registered dietitian Julia Zumpano, RD, shares how certain foods can help lower your blood pressure.
+Registered dietitian Julia Zumpano, RD, LD, shares how certain foods can help lower your blood pressure.